NON-STATE ACTORS IN EDUCATION

 Independent, non-state schools

 Private schools are those established, owned, and managed by private proprietors, including natural or legal persons.
 Private schools have the freedom to set their own curricula and learning standards.
-Data for the year2014/15 suggests private schools enrolled 822 and 106 pupils/students at primary and secondary education levels, respectively.
+In the 2014-15 academic year, there were 822 and 106 students enrolled in private primary and secondary schools, respectively.

 State-funded (government-aided), non-state schools